KristenJZ/comm2100/content/notes/2023-10-31-notes-11th-week.md

 2）Four flows of communication

-- Membership negotiation: communication that regulates the extent to which a person is an organization member.
+- Membership negotiation: communication that regulates the extent to which a person is an organization member. [socialization - you are socializing into your role, and learning the land]
 - Self-structuring: communication that shapes the relationships among an organization's members – who is who
 - Activity coordination: communication that accomplishes the organization's work toward goals – how we get things done
 - Institutional positioning: communication between an organization and external entities